mvaisakh/development/5_multimedia/5_8_secure-media.md

 lower resolutions.
 The upstream Android open source implementation includes support for wireless (Miracast) and wired (HDMI) displays that satisfies this requirement.

+Android Television devices are STRONGLY RECOMMENDED to support simulataneous decoding of secure streams.
+At minimum, simultaneous decoding of two steams is STRONGLY RECOMMENDED.